-This is the second part of a series of post that I will be sharing with you about dealing with addictions.
+This is the second part of a series of posts that I will be sharing with you about dealing with addictions.
 Click HERE to read the first post (Four Clear Steps in Working Through Your Addiction).

-In today’s post I will be sharing about the HELP Jesus offers in our recovery from addiction.
+In today’s post, I will be sharing about the HELP Jesus offers in our recovery from addiction.
 Please keep in mind, this is not a progression (e.g. master step one before moving to step to, etc…), but all four steps need to be implemented and we need to be making progress on them collectively.

 Let’s review what we learned from the previous post: